How to Get Ahead of Your Finances With the EveryDollar Budget

 The debt snowball method isn't for everyone

 The debt snowball method is Dave Ramsey's preferred debt payoff process.
-The debt snowball is great for keeping you inspired by delivering small wins early in the process and motivates users to continue paying off debt.
-However, you will incur interest charges because you make only the minimum payments on your highest-balance debts, letting them accrue big interest charges.
+The debt snowball is great for keeping you inspired by delivering small wins early in the process and motivating users to continue paying off debt.
+However, you will incur interest charges because you make only the minimum payments on your highest-balance debts (and possibly your highest-interest debts).

 The debt avalanche method prioritizes the highest-interest debts, saving you cash on interest charges.
 Some experts prefer this method.
 The debt avalanche method will save you money, but you may miss out on the quick wins the debt snowball method offers.